harryhamlin/challenge1/README.md

 ## Introduction

 The purpose of this challenge was to familiarize me with improving the accessibility of an existing piece of code.
 I did this through a number of techniques, detailed below.
+This challenge was due on Nov 10, 2022.

 ## Techniques Used